cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 context
-: An opaque string which identifies the authentication request and which will be
+: An opaque string which identifies the credential request and which will be
 echoed in the response.
 Clients use this to tie requests and responses together.

 id